Khabazbashi/PGP-TypeScript-API/README.md

 # Puppies API with Typescript and Express
 The aim of this project was to create a REST API with Express and to get more familiar with Typescript in Node.js.
-The application supports the CRUD operations and is strongly types with TypeScript.
+The application supports CRUD operations.

-___

 ## **Database**
 The database for this task is a simple in-memory store represented as a puppies object provided by the puppies.service module.
 The puppies object implements the puppies.interface.

-## **Puppy data model**
-The puppy object implements the puppy.interface and has the following properties:
-* id: (number)
-* name: (string)
-* breed: (string)
-* description: (string)
-* image: (string)

 ## **Endpoints**
 - GET: `api/puppies`